Esther likes to read Tanga-Poems which she read after her chores.

 Brian spends ever lunchtime in the library

-Brian is a 12-year-old pupil in Class 4 of a primary school.
+Brian is a 12-year-old pupil in class 4 of a primary school.
 He is the third child in a family of four.
 His English is good which can perhaps be attributed to the time he spends reading!
 At home, he has some textbooks for the Ugandan syllabus and hopes to follow his brother to secondary school.
 He told us that he really enjoys science books and that science is his favourite subject in school.

 Brian is fortunate to be in a school where the English results are improving.
-Previously half the children failed their English leaving test, but last year only there was a 95% pass rate!
+Previously half the children failed their English leaving test, but last year there was a 95% pass rate!

 Brian’s English teacher attributes this to the good quality books available to her pupils.

 Support us by ensuring good quality literary books reach more children like Brian.